storacha/specs/w3-provider.md

 ### Subscription Add

-User MAY invoke `subscription/add` capability to provision desired [space] with the capabilities provided through subscription.
+A user MAY invoke the `subscription/add` capability to provision desired [space] with the capabilities provided through the subscription.

 #### Subscription Add Schema